Intro

 Why I was introducing background tasks, the architecture worked.
 But as I contunied adding more features, I saw the issue; Inconsistency!

-The fix was straightforward: extract the platform boilerplate into a shared library in core/tasks/ and have each task declare only what’s unique to it.
+The first fix was straightforward: extract the platform boilerplate into a shared library in core/tasks/ and have each task declare only what’s unique to it.

 interface BackgroundTask {